-Learning content is not only offered via documents, but increasingly also via videos.
-These can be recordings of laboratory experiments, external learning videos, recorded Zoom meetings, classic lecture and exercise recordings or short videos in the sense of the Flipped Classroom concept, which break down the material to be taught into a series of shorter videos and combine them with self-tests for comprehension control.
+Learning content is not only offered via documents but increasingly also via videos.
+These can be recordings of laboratory experiments, external learning videos, recorded Zoom meetings, classic lecture and exercise recordings or short videos in the sense of the Flipped Classroom concept, which breaks down the material to be taught into a series of shorter videos and combine them with self-tests for comprehension control.

 In RWTHmoodle there are several options to provide such video files for the participants:

 - Embedding of videos from the RWTH streaming server (Opencast).
 The videos are uploaded to the streaming server and then embedded, for example, in a Page resource.
 The videos are only available within their specific course room and cannot be downloaded without technical aids.